Eduac/API-Documentation/README.md

 # API-Documentation
 Here is a list of tools, Repositories, useful links to help with your API documentation.
 It will also include any reference, standard and published journal article or paper.

 Please help by forking this repository and add anything you use or find useful and send a pull request.
+All contributions will have CC-BY-SA and attribution.

 ## List of Generation tools
 [Yard **Ruby** Documentation Tool](http://yardoc.org/).